-Sage Metering has recently released “Flare Gas and 40 CFR 60 Subpart OOOO: Storage Vessels Approaching Quad O Deadline” which is an addendum to an earlier white paper.
-The earlier paper is “Flare Gas Measurement Using Thermal Mass Flow Meters,” dated July 2013.
+Sage Metering has recently released “Flare Gas and 40 CFR 60 Subpart OOOO: Storage Vessels Approaching Quad O Deadline,” a supplement to an earlier white paper.
+The earlier document is “Flare Gas Measurement Using Thermal Mass Flow Meters,” dated July 2013.

 Flare Gas Measurement Using Thermal Flow Meters